godspeedsystems/gs-documentation/docs/microservices-framework/CLI.md

 ### Create: To create a new project
 ---
 The `create` command creates project structure for your microservice.
-When called without arguments, it creates project structure with default examples.
+When called without arguments, it creates project structure with default examples

-> 📌 Prerequisite: Godspeed CLI must be installed (`npm install -g @godspeedsystems/godspeed`)

 ```bash
 $  godspeed create my-service